Kamperhub/kamperhub-app/Users/placeholder/Dev/firebase-studio-prototyper/src/FIREBASE_SETUP_CHECKLIST.md

 ---

-### Step 3.7: CRITICAL - Configure App Check with reCAPTCHA Enterprise
+### Step 3.7: CRITICAL - Configure App Check with reCAPTCHA Enterprise (Est. 5 mins)

 > [!WARNING]
 > **If you see errors related to `app-check-token-request-failed`, it means this step was missed or done incorrectly.** App Check protects your backend resources (like APIs and databases) from abuse.